section-engineering-education/engineering-education/content/articles/automating-jobs-schedule-with-django-cron-in-python-application/index.md

 ![Response page 2](/engineering-education/job-scheduling-with-django-cron/response2.png)

 ### Conclusion
 In this tutorial, you have learned how to make a cron job in a Python application from the library.

 You also performed API requests to an external source by fetching their data and writing it to your database using job scheduling.
 You can now apply your job-scheduling skills in a real-world application.

 Happy coding!

+---
+Peer Review Contributions by: [Geoffrey Mungai](/engineering-education/authors/geoffrey-mungai/)